Learn How to Become a Self-Taught Data Analyst

 An Example of a Python script to consolidate CSV data files.

 And that is just the beginning.
 Different modules available in Python allow you to merge, process, transform and visualise data.
-Python is an open-source project, and it enjoys a considerable level of support from the online community.
-Just head to Stackoverflow if you have a question or an issue and there is a high chance someone will have an answer for you ready.
+Python is an open-source project, and it enjoys considerable support from the online community.
+Head to Stackoverflow if you have a question or an issue, and there is a high chance someone will have an answer for you.

 There are a lot of resources out there, but the website I found most helpful was Dataquest.
 It is an online interactive course that takes you through a practical journey through Python.
 The best part is that its basic plan is completely free of charge.